MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/overview-of-inf-files.md

 # Overview of INF Files

-An setup information (INF) file is a text file in a [driver package](driver-packages.md) that contains all of the information that device installation components use to install a driver package on a device.
+A setup information (INF) file is a text file in a [driver package](driver-packages.md) that contains all of the information that device installation components use to install a driver package on a device.
 Windows uses INF files to install the following components for a device:

 -   One or more drivers that support the device.